 ASSET club is an after-school program designed to assist language learners in small group settings.
-English Language Learner (ELL) students are required to take ASSET if they do not take an ELL class within their daily schedule.
+English as an Additional Language (EAL) students are required to take ASSET if they do not take an EAL class within their daily schedule.

-AFTER SCHOOL MATH TUTORING PROGRAM (ASMaT)
+AFTER SCHOOL SECONDARY MATH TUTORING PROGRAM (ASSMT)

-ASMaT is an after-school math tutoring program (ASMaT) for students in Grades 7 to 10 who are struggling in math.
+ASSMT is an after-school math tutoring program.
+ASSMT is for students in Grades 7 to 10 who are struggling in math.
 It is open to students who have struggled in their previous math courses.
 Sessions are one hour each and will be held two or three times a week with small groups of students in the same grade.
 Topics will be coordinated with the regular classroom teacher for each class.